A Second Main Theorem for Entire Curves Intersecting Three Conics: Introduction

 However, in more general cases—such as when $m > t$ or when $3$ divides $m = t$—this diagram-chasing approach becomes substantially more complicated and its feasibility remains uncertain.
 Determining the essential information required for the diagram chasing presents a significant challenge.
 In particular, computing $H^i$ for $i = 0, 1, 2$ for each term in the long exact sequence requires either analyzing the connecting homomorphisms from $H^i$ to $H^{i+1}$, or computing other $H^{i}$ groups that typically do not vanish, thereby introducing considerable additional complexity. \end{rmk}

-\begin{rmk} To demonstrate the efficacy of our approach, we apply the systematic framework developed in this article to establish new vanishing lemmas about $2$-jet differentials, which in turn yield improved degree bounds for the Kobayashi hyperbolicity conjecture in complex dimension two.
-Specifically, we refine prior results by lowering Păun's~\cite{mihaipaun2008} bound from $18$ to $16$ for generic surfaces in $\mathbb{P}^3$, and Rousseau's~\cite{Rousseau2009} bound from $14$ to $12$ for complements of generic curves in $\mathbb{P}^2$.
-It should be noted that the proofs of these vanishing results require subtle and novel adaptations of our framework, and their application toward the improved bounds relies on other ingredients.
-Complete details will be presented in a forthcoming paper. \footnote{\ Moreover, our method shows promising potential for further improving these degree bounds to $15$ and $11$, respectively.
-The main obstacle lies in the substantial computational resources required to verify the necessary vanishing lemmas, which exceeds the capacity of standard computers and calls for parallel computing.
-The implementation is theoretically feasible but requires porting and optimizing our Maple code in C—a task we deem accessible but have not yet pursued.} \end{rmk}
+\begin{rmk} To demonstrate the efficacy of our approach, we apply the systematic framework developed in this article to establish new vanishing results about $2$-jet differentials, which in turn yield improved degree bounds for the Kobayashi hyperbolicity conjecture in complex dimension two.
+Specifically, we refine prior results by lowering Păun's~\cite{mihaipaun2008} bound from $18$ to $16$ for very generic surfaces in $\mathbb{P}^3$, and Rousseau's~\cite{Rousseau2009} bound from $14$ to $12$ for complements of generic curves in $\mathbb{P}^2$.
+Complete details will be presented in a forthcoming paper. \end{rmk}